3 December 2021

 The reusability problem

-Interactors are often touted for being useful for managing reuseable pieces of logic.
+Interactors are often touted for being useful for managing reusable pieces of logic.
 Here’s one example of business logic that might be useful in many places.

 module ValidateEmail